mborgerson/wiki-export/wiki/Flash_ROM.md

 connected to the [MCPX](/wiki/MCPX "wikilink") via the
 <abbr title="Low Pin Count">LPC</abbr> bus.

-For the content of the Microsoft Flash image see [BIOS](/wiki/BIOS "wikilink").
+For the content of the Microsoft flash images see [BIOS](/wiki/BIOS "wikilink").